Deci-AI/super-gradients/documentation/source/Recipes_Training.md

 With `<config-name>` corresponding to the name of the recipe.

 You can find all of the pre-defined recipes in [super_gradients/recipes](https://github.com/Deci-AI/super-gradients/tree/master/src/super_gradients/recipes).
-Recipe usually contain information about their performance, as well as the command to execute them in the header.
+Recipes usually contain information about their performance, as well as the command to execute them in the header.

 ### Examples
 - Training of Resnet18 on Cifar10: [super_gradients/recipes/cifar10_resnet.yaml](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/recipes/cifar10_resnet.yaml)